-USS ENTERPRISE is home-ported at Pier 12* in Naval Station Norfolk, located in the Hampton Roads region of Virginia.
+USS ENTERPRISE is moored at Newport News Naval Shipyard, located in the Hampton Roads region of Virginia.
 Hampton Roads is a vast area consisting of several cities, including Norfolk, Virginia Beach, Chesapeake, Portsmouth, Hampton, Newport News, and Suffolk.
 Hampton Roads is located approximately 90 minutes from Richmond, Virginia and three hours from Washington, D.C.
 Interstate 64 (which transits the Hampton Roads Bridge-Tunnel) is the primary thoroughfare to and through Hampton Roads.
 Several other highways also intersect the area.
 Naval Station Norfolk is located at the end of Interstate 564.
 Virginia Beach, a popular tourist destination, is located at the eastern end of Route 44/Interstate 264.
 Downtown Norfolk, also home to several local attractions including the Waterside District, Nauticus Museum and Harbor Park, is located off Interstate 264.

 The climate of Hampton Roads is generally mild year-round, though temperatures can certainly reach extremes (0-100 degrees) during the winter and summer months.
 The region is ethnically and economically diverse, offering a wide variety of recreational, educational, and professional opportunities.
 Looking to earn a degree?
 Old Dominion University, Norfolk State University, and Hampton University are just a few of the schools located here.